chenchik/simple-smtp-client-server/README.md

 <code>.</code>

-If you want to send an email to Server.py, make sure Server.py is running and you type the host of Server.py and the same port that Server.py is running on in your intial start command to Client.py.
+If you want to send an email to Server.py, make sure Server.py is running and you type the host of Server.py and the same port that Server.py is running on in your initial start command to Client.py.

 Run Server.py in the following manner: